swiftlang/swift-evolution/proposals/0332-swiftpm-command-plugins.md

         // By convention, use a configuration file in the package directory. let configFile = context.package.directory.appending(".swift-format.json")

-        // Iterate over the targets we've been asked to format. for target in targets {
+        // Iterate over the targets in the package. for target in context.package.targets {
             // Skip any type of target that doesn't have source files.
             // Note: We could choose to instead emit a warning or error here. guard let target = target as?
 SourceModuleTarget else { continue }